zbarovsky/Python-Geocoder/part2.md

 # Python Modules, Packages, and APIs: Practice Problems, Part 2

-In this homework, you're going to write code for the second of the two challenge problems.
+In this lab, you're going to write code for the second of the two challenge problems.
 This code will continue off your code from the previous homework.

 You will practice these programming concepts we've covered in class: